CHEGEBB/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# This script converts a number from base 10 to base 16.
+# This script encodes and decodes text using the rot13 encryption.
+Assume ASCII.

 # Type the following in the in the command line.
 #!/bin/bash
-printf '%x\n' $DECIMAL
+tr 'A-Ma-mN-Zn-z' 'N-Zn-zA-Ma-m'